 - My client is asking to reschedule.
 What should I do?

-- Use a rescheduling amendment contract.
-HoneyBook has a Rescheduling Amendment template you can use for customers who would like to reschedule or amend services to a known date or future unknown date.
-Get the Template >
+- Use a rescheduling amendment contract for customers who would like to reschedule or amend services to a known date or future unknown date.

 - My client is asking to cancel their event.
 What should I do?

 - Try to work with your client to reschedule so you can keep the retainer.
-If your client agrees to reschedule, use a rescheduling amendment contract.
-HoneyBook has a Rescheduling Amendment template you can use for customers who would like to reschedule or amend services to a known date or future unknown date.
-Get the Template >
+If your client agrees to reschedule, use a rescheduling amendment contract for customers who would like to reschedule or amend services to a known date or future unknown date.

 - For how to handle refunds, see FAQ “My client is asking for a full refund.
 What should I do?”